c0smic-Lab/kernel_xiaomi_sm6250/AnyKernel3/README.md

 ## // Binary Inclusion ##

-The AK3 repo includes current ARM builds of `magiskboot`, `magiskpolicy`, `lptools_static`, `httools_static`, `fec` and `busybox` by default to keep the basic package small.
+The AK3 repo includes current ARM builds of `magiskboot`, `magiskpolicy`, `lptools_static`, `httools_static`, `fec`, `snapshotupdater_static` and `busybox` by default to keep the basic package small.
 Builds for other architectures and optional binaries (see below) are available from the latest Magisk zip, or my latest AIK-mobile and FlashIt packages, respectively, here:

 https://forum.xda-developers.com/t/tool-android-image-kitchen-unpack-repack-kernel-ramdisk-win-android-linux-mac.2073775/ (Android Image Kitchen thread)
 https://forum.xda-developers.com/t/tools-zips-scripts-osm0sis-odds-and-ends-multiple-devices-platforms.2239421/ (Odds and Ends thread)